JeremiahKaren/35percent.github.io/letters/aylesbury-witness-evidence.md

 @.
 This would assist in achieving the AAAP's aim of rehousing 50% of existing tenants on site: _“We will accommodate approximately 50% of existing tenants through the re-provision of homes on site”_.
 (AAAP Policy 7.2.6)

 @.
 The Equalities Impact Assessment supporting the AAAP also relied on this objective in order to satisfy the Acquiring Authority's Public Sector Equalities Duty (PSED).
+Rehousing 50% of tenants in new homes on the estate would reduce the pressure on the Acquiring Authority's housing waiting list were it to rehouse tenants exclusively using existing available stock.

 @.
 The Scheme however, appears to be failing in this requirement.
 Of the ca. 680 tenants and leaseholders decanted from the estate to date, the only available data shows that just 34 tenants and 5 leaseholders have been rehoused in new homes on site (para 4.12 of the Acquring Authority's updated statement of case).